hereariim/SegTree/README.md

 METUAREA, Herearii, LAURENS, François, GUERRA, Walter, et al. [Individual Segmentation of Intertwined Apple Trees in a Row via Prompt Engineering](https://www.mdpi.com/1424-8220/25/15/4721).
 Sensors, 2025, vol. 25, no 15, p.
 4721.

-## Citing napari-segtree
+## Citing segtree

-If you find napari-segtree useful in your research, please star ⭐ this repository and consider citing 📝:
+If you find segtree useful in your research, please star ⭐ this repository and consider citing 📝:

 ```
 @article{metuarea2025individual,